Apple & Elderflower Julep (Mocktail)

 *premium glassware pictured, event glassware may differ.

-If you’re interested in creating a menu which includes the Apple & Elderflower Julep and want to know more about what cocktails could accompany it be sure to speak to your event organiser about possible options or check out some other gin-based, summery or alcohol free cocktails from our list.
+If you’re interested in featuring an Americano on your cocktail menu and want to know more about what drinks could work well with it be sure to speak to your event organiser about your options, or check out some other liqueur based, aperitif and Italian style cocktails from our list.

 The origin of the Julep is based around the Middle Eastern culture of infusing mint and sugars to soften spirits.
 They also added fresh fruits to the base to modify its flavor.
 The classic Mint Julep is a semi sweet cocktail served over cracked ice, churned and muddled with mint, it has fresh herbaceous qualities and some dark, dried fruit flavours from the American whisky.
 The julep is probably originally a drink that was used as a vehicle for medicine, and has written references to curing ‘sickness in the stomach’.
 The julep was also enjoyed with gin as a base spirit.
 Now the julep is synonymous with the Kentucky Derby.